PlaqueBoyMax

 Maxwell Elliot Dent was born on April 3, 2003 in West Orange, New Jersey, and is the second of three children born to Keith and Priscilla Dent.
 He has an older sister named Olivia and a younger brother named Nicholas.[4][5]

-Dent attended West Orange High School, where he played on the varsity basketball team, and graduated in 2021.
-He took a gap year after graduation to pursue live-streaming full-time and created a Google Slides presentation to convince his parents to do so.[6]
+Dent graduated in 2021 from West Orange High School, where he played on the varsity basketball team.
+He took a gap year after graduation to pursue live-streaming full-time, creating a Google Slides presentation to convince his parents to allow him to do so.[6]
 He is a Christian.[7]

 Career